junxit/us-congress-bills-111/metadata.md

 - 2010-07-30 — Mr. Scott (GA) moved to suspend the rules and pass the bill, as amended.
 - 2010-07-30 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 408 - 0 (Roll no. 504). (text: CR H6444)
 - 2010-07-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 408 - 0 (Roll no. 504).(text: CR H6444)
+- 2010-08-02 — Received in the Senate.
+- 2010-08-05 — Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.